 Ingredients for Keto Nut Bars

-These bars are nutty but using raw nuts mean they aren’t really heavy and have a nice sweetness from the syrup sweetener.
+This Keto snack bar recipe is nutty but using raw nuts mean they aren’t really heavy and have a nice sweetness from the syrup sweetener.

 I love making these Keto Nut Bars when I have so many small amounts of nuts and seeds left and am about to go shopping.